jochu/swank-clojure/README.md

 ## Installing from Source

+Swank-clojure is really two pieces: a server written in Clojure and a launcher written in Elisp.
+Using the latest version of the Elisp should pull in the latest version of the Clojure code as well, but you'll need to manually install the elisp dependencies as well.

     $ git clone git://github.com/technomancy/slime.git
     $ git clone git://github.com/technomancy/clojure-mode.el

 Open slime/slime.el, slime/contrib/slime-repl.el,
 clojure-mode/clojure-mode.el, and src/emacs/swank-clojure.el and hit
 M-x package-install-from-buffer in each buffer in order.
 You will get compiler warnings, but they should not be fatal.
+Restart Emacs, and you should be able to use M-x slime.

 ## License